Every so often in politics you hear a quote or a statistic that seems to suck all the air out of your lungs.

 We also need to look at how small scale community energy co-operatives could deliver much greater diversity of supply and help up skill communities for the green jobs of the future too.

 That is what serving Londoners is all about.
 Identifying the core problems, listening to what effect it has on the lives of ordinary people and formulating radical ideas to deliver change.
 A job for a Mayor of London you might say.
 Sadly this one just isn’t interested.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.